Magdalena Valley Montane Forests Ecoregion (Colombia)

 Magdalena Valley Montane Forests

 The Magdalena River flows north between the Eastern Ranges to the east and the Central Ranges to the west, down to the Caribbean lowlands.
+The watershed drains through the Magdalena River and includes other important tributaries: the Suaza, the Saldaña, the Sumapaz, the Chicamocha, the Carare, the Cauca, and the Nechí.

-The ecoregion encloses the Magdalena Valley dry forests ecoregion which in turn contains the upper Magdalena River, as well as the Magdalena-Urabá moist forests ecoregion which contains the lower Magdalena River and extends across the lowlands north of this ecoregion.
+The Magdalena-Urabá moist forests contain the lower Magdalena River and extend across the lowlands north of this ecoregion.

 Common trees include Anacardium excelsum, Cedrela odorata, Cordia alliodora, Decussocarpus rospigliossi, Hieronyma macrocarpa, Jacaranda caucana, Juglans neotropica, Podocarpus oleifolius, Quercus humboldtii, Tabebuia rosea, Tabebuia serratifolia, Vochysia ferruginea and palms such as Ceroxylon alpinum, Ceroxylon quindiuense, Ceroxylon parvifrons, Ceroxylon sasaimae, Ceroxylon vogelianum and Dictyocaryum lamarckianum.

-Endemics found in the hilly areas along the cordilleras include Ceroxylon sasaimae, Heliconia abaloi, Heliconia estiletioides, Heliconia huilensis, Heliconia laxa, Heliconia mutisiana, Heliconia oleosa, Heliconia reptans and Odontoglossum crispum.
+Endemics in the hilly areas along the cordilleras include Ceroxylon sasaimae, Heliconia abaloi, Heliconia estiletioides, Heliconia huilensis, Heliconia laxa, Heliconia mutisiana, Heliconia oleosa, Heliconia reptans and Odontoglossum crispum.

 Endemic orchids include Cattleya trianae in the upper Magdalena and Cattleya warscewiczii in the San Lucas - Nechi region.

-Endangered mammals include black-headed spider monkey (Ateles fusciceps), red-crested tree-rat (Santamartamys rufodorsalis), Handley's slender opossum (Marmosops handleyi), white-footed tamarin (Saguinus leucopus) and mountain tapir (Tapirus pinchaque).
+Endangered mammals include the black-headed spider monkey (Ateles fusciceps), red-crested tree-rat (Santamartamys rufodorsalis), Handley's slender opossum (Marmosops handleyi), white-footed tamarin (Saguinus leucopus) and mountain tapir (Tapirus pinchaque).

-Endangered reptiles include Daniel's large scale lizard (Ptychoglossus danieli) and Colombian lightbulb lizard (Riama columbiana).
+Endangered reptiles include Daniel's large-scale lizard (Ptychoglossus danieli) and Colombian lightbulb lizard (Riama columbiana).